Introducing the no-cost IBM Semeru Runtimes to develop and run Java applications

 Additionally, we helped to found and have supported the AdoptOpenJDK community as it grew to become one of the top providers of no-cost, OpenJDK-based binaries for Java developers.
 We continue to support this community at its new home in the Eclipse Adoptium project.

 As part of our ongoing investment in Java technologies, we are providing IBM Semeru Runtimes at no cost to the Java community.
 We want to enable the developer ecosystem and businesses to continue to use the same OpenJ9-based OpenJDK binaries that have been the foundation of IBM’s Java-based software for 15 years.
-Our Java offerings, including IBM WebSphere Liberty and IBM WebSphere Application Server, will use the new IBM Semeru Runtimes going forward.
+Our Java offerings, including IBM WebSphere Liberty, will use the new IBM Semeru Runtimes going forward.

 If you want to learn more about how OpenJ9 JVM innovation has been helping to optimize Java workloads running in containers for many years, take a look at this recent post on the Eclipse OpenJ9 Blog.
 The blog post explains some of the container-awareness features of OpenJ9, such as portable ahead-of-time (AOT) compilation and multi-layer embedded shared-class cache (SCC) for fast startup times and low memory footprint.

 You can also learn about the significant performance advantages OpenJ9 provides for different kinds of Java workloads.